Birkenhead Railway: Chester–Warrington line

-The Chester–Warrington line opened in 1850 and runs from Chester to a junction with the West Coast Main Line south of Warrington.
+The Chester–Warrington line opened in 1850 and runs from Chester to a junction with the West Coast Main Line, south of Warrington.

 Hooton–Helsby line

-As much of the goods and mineral traffic to and from Birkenhead had Manchester as its terminal, the Joint companies decided to build the Helsby branch, a straight route of nearly 9 mi.
+As much of the goods and mineral traffic to and from Birkenhead had Manchester as its terminal, the joint companies decided to build the Helsby branch, a straight route of nearly 9 mi.
 It intersected the Shropshire Union Canal at Ellesmere Port, then a very busy dock, but no railway connection was made there.
 The branch opened on 1 July 1863, shortening the transit to Manchester by 11 mi.

 Hooton–West Kirby line

 A branch from Hooton to Parkgate was planned, chiefly to access collieries at Neston, and potentially to develop a residential district.
 It opened on 1 October 1866 as a single line, with provision for later doubling and extension beyond Parkgate.

-In 1881 the Joint Line directors decided to extend the railway from Parkgate to West Kirby, along a developing residential strip.
+In 1881, the Joint Line directors decided to extend the railway from Parkgate to West Kirby, along a developing residential strip.
 This was authorised by an Act of 12 July 1882.
 It was hoped to agree a joint station with the Seacombe, Hoylake and Deeside Railway, proprietors of the existing West Kirby station, fed from the Birkenhead end via Hoylake, but this proved impossible and a separate station was built.
-The line opened on 19 April 1886, and the passenger train service ran from Birkenhead Woodside to West Kirby via Hooton.
-In fact the two stations at West Kirby were combined in 1896.
+The line opened on 19 April 1886 and the passenger train service ran from Birkenhead Woodside to West Kirby, via Hooton.
+In fact, the two stations at West Kirby were combined in 1896.

-The Hooton–West Kirby line had never realised its potential, and it was closed to passengers on 17 September 1956, and to freight traffic in May 1962.
-The track bed of this route is now the Wirral Way, a footpath forming part of the Wirral Country Park.
+The Hooton–West Kirby line had never realised its potential; it was closed to passengers on 17 September 1956 and to freight traffic in May 1962.
+The track bed of this route is now the Wirral Way, a shared-use path forming part of the Wirral Country Park.